 The Modern Concept of a Function

 With Alexander von Humboldt’s help Dirichlet then moved to Berlin in 1828, where he was appointed at the Military College and would be able to teach at the University of Berlin.
 Soon after this he was appointed a professor at the University of Berlin where he remained from 1828 to 1855.
 In 1829, during a trip, he met Carl Gustav Jacob Jacobi, at the time professor of mathematics at Königsberg University.
 Over the years they kept meeting and corresponding on research matters, in time becoming close friends.
 Dirichlet was appointed to the Berlin Academy in 1831 and an improving salary from the university put him in a position to marry, and he married Rebecca Mendelssohn, one of the composer Felix Mendelssohn’s two sisters.
 In 1837 Dirichlet proposed the modern concept of a function y = f (x) in which for every x, there is associated with it a unique y.
 This work was inspired by significant contributions he had made to the understanding on Fourier Series, particularly with respect to conditions of convergence.
 In mechanics he investigated the equilibrium of systems and potential theory, which led him to the Dirichlet problem concerning harmonic functions with prescribed boundary values.

-At yovisto, you can learn more about number theoryin a lecture on Gauss’ Law.
+At yovisto academic video search, you can learn more about number theoryin a lecture on Gauss’ Law.